nguyenthanhjt/google-data-analytics-professional-certificate-course/5_Analyze-Data-to-Answer-Questions/m4_perform-data-calculations/p2_pivot_pivot_pivot/s2_v_pivot-tables-continues.md

 - The function in the calculated field

 > A calculated field within a pivot table is used to carry out calculations based on the values of other fields.
 The calculated field is added as an additional row or column in a pivot table.

+## Section 2 Summary

+In this video, we continued our exploration of pivot tables by applying filters and creating calculated fields.
+The goal was to further analyze movie data and revenue calculations.
+Here are the key points:

+1. **Purpose of Pivot Tables:** Pivot tables are powerful tools for analyzing data, offering the ability to view data in different ways to identify trends and insights.

+2. **Filtering Data:** Filters in pivot tables help narrow down the data to specific conditions.
+In this case, the filter was applied to show movies with revenue less than $10 million.

+3. **Calculated Fields:** A calculated field is a new field within a pivot table that performs calculations based on the values of other fields.
+In the video, a calculated field was created to calculate the average revenue of movies under $10 million.

+4. **Verification:** The calculated field was used to verify the accuracy of the data before proceeding with the analysis.
+This step ensures the reliability of the information being used.

+5. **Percentage Calculation:** A new column was added to calculate the percentage of movies earning less than $10 million relative to the total number of movies for each year.

+6. **Conclusion:** The analysis revealed that 2015 had a higher percentage of movies earning less than $10 million, providing a possible explanation for the lower average revenue in that year.